zhenglin-charlie-li/AWS/README.md

 1. Containerization

-Containerize the Python application into a Docker image exposing port `56789`.
+The Python application is containerized into a Docker image exposed on port 56789.

-The container could be found at Docoer Hub: https://hub.docker.com/r/zhenglinli9875/a1-shadow-analysis-python
+You can find the container on Docker Hub at zhenglinli9875/a1-shadow-analysis-python.

 2. Host on AWS

-The program is running on a EC2 instant as the API backend server.
+The program runs on an EC2 instance as the API backend server, ensuring scalability and reliability.

 2. Shadow Analysis

-Perform shadow analysis based on the timestamp of the API call in Central Timezone (CT), generate a shadow matrix.
+Shadow analysis is performed based on the timestamp of the API call in the Central Timezone (CT), generating a shadow matrix.

-3. Store the results in MongoDB
+3. Storing Results in MongoDB

-After generation shadow matrix, we store the **timestamps** and generated **2d array** to the MongoDB Atlas.
+Upon generating the shadow matrix, the results are stored in MongoDB Atlas.
+This includes timestamps and the generated 2D arrays.

 4. Visualization